 Business analysts are in high demand.
-But even in this job seeker-friendly market, employers are being choosy about the professionals they select for these specialized roles in the finance function — even when hiring consultants and project professionals.
+Employers are choosy about the professionals they select for these specialized roles in the finance function — even when hiring consultants and project professionals.
 This is why many are asking tough business analyst interview questions, which can be challenging for candidates who don’t anticipate them.

 Hiring managers and recruiters make assessing the technology skills of business analysts a top priority, of course.
 But they also want to get a sense of a candidate’s business acumen and interpersonal abilities.
 Given the critical role that business analysts play in companies today, they want to make sure to hire professionals who are likely to fit in at the company, and start making contributions from day one.